-AIFMs are not subject to any application fees when operating under the passporting regime.
-AIFMs shall pay a fee for fund registration (EUR 1,422) and making amendments to documents submitted for such registration (EUR 426).
+EEA AIFMs are not subject to any application fees when operating under the passporting regime.
+However, AIFMs shall pay a single supervision fee for marketing units or shares of the fund in Latvia in the amount of EUR 1,209 per each fund (EEA or Non-EEA AIFs).